DataDog/datadog-api-client-python/docs/v1/UsageMeteringApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = usage_metering_api.UsageMeteringApi(api_client)
     month = dateutil_parser('1970-01-01T00:00:00.00Z')  # datetime | Datetime in ISO-8601 format, UTC, precise to month: [YYYY-MM] for usage beginning at this hour. names = [
         "names_example",
     ]  # [str] | Comma-separated list of metric names. (optional) limit = 500  # int | Maximum number of results to return (between 1 and 5000) - defaults to 500 results if limit not specified. (optional) if omitted the server will use the default value of 500

     # example passing only required values which don't have defaults set
     try:
         # Get top custom metrics by hourly average
         api_response = api_instance.get_usage_top_avg_metrics(month)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling UsageMeteringApi->get_usage_top_avg_metrics: %s\n" % e)

     # example passing only required values which don't have defaults set